gavlaaaaaaaa/gavlaaaaaaaa/_posts/2017-01-03-improve-your-life-this-year-with-these-simple-tips.md

 ## What's Next!

 With two simple changes (removing chores and shopping from my weekend) I have now opened up my weekends and evenings to spend more time on the activities on my "Things I enjoy doing" list.
-With the improvement to my work schedule too, 2017 will undoubtedly be a fun and simple year.
+With the improvement to my work schedule too, this year will undoubtedly be a fun and simple year.

-For the rest of 2017 I will be mixing up this blog with lifestyle and self improvement posts, on top of the usual technology posts.
+For the rest of this year I will be mixing up this blog with lifestyle and self improvement posts, on top of the usual technology posts.
 Each week I will be bringing a new post breaking down the steps I will be taking to **Enjoy, Minimise and Reduce** so please stay tuned.

 As a sneak peak - the first post will be looking at how I've changed my habits regarding my mobile phone and social networks.